Healthcare & Medical

 Shift to Value Buying

-Imparta can help your sales team to achieve a consistent, client-focused approach to creating value and selling across geographies and channels.
-We can also train staff in commercial and business acumen so that they can engage with financial buyers and channels to build a case and demonstrate financial impact.
-The 3D Advantage is an ethical approach to selling that staff from a clinical background can embrace.
+Achieving a consistent, client-focused approach to creating value and selling across geographies and channels; training staff in commercial and business acumen so that they can engage with financial buyers and channels to build a case and demonstrate financial impact.
+Training salespeople with a clinical background in an ethical approach to selling that they can embrace.

 Differentiation in a Crowded Market

-Using 3DCCV for Marketing teams can help create marketing and product launch collateral that articulates both clinical and financial impact, while sales training uses insight and influence to drive new opportunities and increase win rate.
-We can also run specific campaigns aimed at short-term strategic goals such as launching a disruptive technology, or beating a specific competitor.
+Providing input into marketing and product launch collateral that articulates both clinical and financial impact; using insight and influence to drive new opportunities and win rate; developing robust account management plans to run specific campaigns on for example launching a disruptive technology, or increasing market share.

 Increasing Channel Power

-We can improve capabilities in channel management, including selling in, through and with the channel.
-We also build a deeper understanding of channel business models and how to drive symbiosis between supplier and channel, and manage the two levels of channel decision cycle.
+Improving capabilities in channel management, including selling in, through, and with the channel; a deeper understanding of channel business models and how to drive symbiosis and manage the two levels of channel decision cycle.

 Geographically Dispersed Sales Teams

-We focus on the critical role played by sales managers in managing a dispersed sales team, and use technology to provide learning at a distance and at the point of need as well as through precision development.
+Focusing on the critical role played by sales managers in managing a dispersed sales team, and using technology to provide learning at a distance and at the point of need as well as through precision development.

 I have some great news.
 I used the Pain and Gain strategies and the discussion was phenomenal.
 The client identified an opportunity ($5m) that can deliver twice the impact of what we expected.
 They have just been ‘CCV’d’ – Consultative Selling.
 I love it!Account Manager, GE Healthcare